 In a defended divorce, it is still possible to apply for a decree nisi, however there will be a ‘case management hearing’ in court so the divorce can be discussed before a judge decides whether to grant the decree nisi or not.

 When a decree nisi is granted

 If the judge agrees with your application, you and your partner will be sent a certificate of entitlement to a decree and the decree nisi.
 After a further six weeks, you are able to apply for a decree absolute, which, when granted, means the divorce is final.
-If an application has made that one party pay the costs of the divorce, the judge will decide if a costs order should be made.

 When a decree nisi application is rejected

 You will be sent a ‘notice of refusal of judge’s certificate’ form if your application is rejected.
 This will tell you what needs to happen next.
 It could mean that the judge requires more information to decide if the application can go through, it may require you to attend a court hearing, it could be as simple as an error on the form.

 Unlike nullity or judicial separation, a divorce requires two decrees in order for the marriage to be officially over.
 A decree absolute is the legal document that ends your marriage and can be applied for six weeks and one day after your decree nisi is granted.
 If your partner began divorce proceedings, but did not apply for a decree absolute after six weeks and one day, you can do so, but must wait an extra three weeks on top of the original six weeks.
 You or your partner must apply within one year of being granted your decree nisi, or the courts will query the delay.